malcolmlewis/systemd-htop-service/README.md

 distributions.

-NOT: You WILL need to trigger udev before starting the service for the first time...
+NOTE: You WILL need to trigger udev before starting the service for the first time...

 udevadm trigger